rktjmp/hotpot.nvim/README.md

  :transform (fn [src path] src)

  ;; Optional, list of strings
- ;; Glob patterns to ignore when performing compile and clean operations.
+ ;; Glob patterns to ignore when performing compile and clean operations, ;; relative to the .hotpot.fnl file.
  ;;
  ;; Files matching `.lua` patterns are never considered orphans and never removed.
  ;; Files matching `.fnl` patterns are never compiled.